SkyZH/CloudOJWatcher/README.md

 You may also need gcc, g++ and fpc for complete compiler support.

-Watcher now don't supprt Windows platform.
+Watcher now doesn't supprt Windows platform.

 ## config.py Example